Paris-Roubaix Bike Tour

 Shorter trip options also available:

-Long Weekend – April 8-11: Arrive at our hotel in Lille and ride the Roubaix Cyclo on Saturday before watching the 2016 Paris-Roubaix the following day.
+Long Weekend – April 6-9: Arrive at our hotel in Lille and ride the Roubaix Cyclo on Saturday before watching the 2018 Paris-Roubaix the following day.
 Lodging, meals, and Paris-Roubaix Challenge registration included.
-Call or email for details.

-Day Trip – April 9-10: Arrive at our hotel in Lille and join us for dinner as we discuss viewing options for the next day.
+Day Trip – April 8-9: Arrive at our hotel in Lille and join us for dinner as we discuss viewing options for the next day.
 Transport by van to the race the next day.
 Dinner completes the tour, or you may choose to stay one more night with us.
-Call or email for details.

-Keep up-to-date on the latest news of the 2016 Paris-Roubaix.
+Keep up-to-date on the latest news of the 2018 Paris-Roubaix.
 See great pictures of the race and read updates from the guides.
-Like us on Facebook at Finish Line Cycling.

 You won’t want to miss the battle through the mud, wind and rain, the dust on weary faces, and the scars left behind from the wear and tear on the body.
 With so many obstacles from the beginning to the end it’s anyone’s race as it comes down to a chase in the final kilometers.
 The Paris-Roubaix is truly symbolic of the Spring Classics with such a lively spirit engraved in each rider during this one-day blockbuster event.